 While the food comparison might make you hungry, it doesn’t do much to illuminate the differences between marketing and sales automation software, despite the fact that companies are investing plenty of capital in them.
 Let’s take a closer look at what separates these two essential tools and what they do for each other.

-What is Marketing Automation?
+What Is Sales Marketing Automation?